 5.1.4. the loss or theft of Your Covered Equipment;

 5.1.5.
-Covered Equipment (including all Functional components (as defined in clause 8.1.5) that is not returned to Apple;
+Covered Equipment (including all major components) that is not returned to Apple;

 5.1.6. cosmetic damage to the Covered Equipment which does not affect the functionality of the Covered Equipment, including, but not limited to, hairline cracks, scratches, dents, broken plastic on ports and discolouration;

 5.1.7. damage or failure caused by normal wear and tear and/or usage of the Covered Equipment;